2024 NARPI Summer Peacebuilding Training - Minamata and Miyazaki

 3. After receiving the acceptance letter and billing statement, transfer your payment to the NARPI bank account.

-4. Purchase flight tickets, or make other plans for transportation.
+4. Purchase flight tickets, or make other transportation plans.

 5. After receiving the pre-course readings and field trip readings by email, start studying to prepare for your courses and the trip.

-6. Join the Summer Training and enjoy two weeks of networking, sharing, and learning.
+6. Join the Summer Peacebuilding Training and enjoy networking, sharing, and learning.

 Program Cost